-PIANO 1/2/3
+PIANO 1/2/3/4

 Provides students in the proper fundamentals and technique for piano.
 Emphasis is placed on individual tone production, fundamentals, technique and music reading.
-The students are reinforced with the proper repertoire, sequencing, fundamentals and technique for piano.
+In advanced levels, the students are reinforced with the proper repertoire, sequencing, fundamentals and technique for piano to extend their playing ability.